EconomyLens.com

 Germany's economy is struggling with fierce Chinese competition in sectors from cars to chemicals. ©AFP

-Frankfurt (Germany) (AFP) – The German government on Wednesday halved its growth forecast for this year as the energy shock triggered by the Middle East war hammers Europe’s biggest economy.
-The economy ministry said it expected gross domestic product (GDP) to expand 0.5 percent in 2026, down from a projection of one percent made in January.
-It also cut its forecast for 2027 to 0.9 percent, down from 1.3 percent.
+Frankfurt (Germany) (AFP) – The German government Wednesday halved its 2026 growth forecast due to the Middle East war energy shock, while vowing to step up reform efforts as criticism grows they are moving too slowly.
+Gross domestic product (GDP) in Europe’s biggest economy is expected to expand 0.5 percent in 2026, officials said, down from a projection of one percent made in January.
+The government also cut its forecast for 2027 to 0.9 percent, down from 1.3 percent.

 Related

-Businesses have meanwhile become increasingly frustrated with Merz’s coalition.
-The chancellor, who took power in May last year, promised to revive the economy through huge public outlays on defense and infrastructure and a barrage of reforms.
-But the spending has moved slowly and structural overhauls have made little headway, bogged down by lengthy talks between his center-right CDU party and its coalition partners, the center-left SPD.
-The coalition is promising to push through an ambitious program before parliament’s summer recess, though critics doubt what can realistically be achieved so quickly.
+Businesses have become increasingly frustrated with the slow pace of progress from Merz’s coalition.
+The chancellor, who took power in May last year, promised to revive the economy through huge public outlays on defence and infrastructure and a barrage of reforms.
+But the spending has moved slowly and structural overhauls have made little headway, bogged down by lengthy talks between his centre-right CDU party and its coalition partners, the centre-left SPD.
+The coalition is promising to push through an ambitious programme before parliament’s summer recess, though critics doubt what can realistically be achieved so quickly.

 © 2024 AFP